DnzzL/portfolio/src/content/blog/251126-shai-hulud-2-attack.md

 3. **Implement dependency pinning** and SBOM management
 4. **Monitor outbound network access** from build systems
 5. **Regular security audits** of dependencies and build processes

+## Recovery Process

+After the initial panic, I had to figure out how to recover my repositories.
+Unfortunately, GitHub doesn't offer a built-in "restore old commit state" beyond what Git itself retains.

+If the repository hasn't been deleted but lost files (or pushed an overwrite, malicious commit, etc.), here's what you need to know:

+- **If the commits still exist in Git history/branches**, you might revert to a previous commit (locally or via GitHub) to restore files
+- **If history was rewritten** (force-push, history rewriting, etc.), which is the case here — GitHub can't help you recover what Git itself doesn't retain

+My recovery steps:

+1. **Cleaned my local environment** - I ran `npkill -D` globally to ensure no malicious code remained on my computer
+2. **Checked local Git history** - Fortunately, I had local copies with the original commit history intact for some repositories
+3. **Force-pushed to restore** - I used `git push --all origin --force` to overwrite the malicious state with my clean local repositories

+This worked because I had local copies.
+Without them, the repositories would have been gone forever.

 ## Moving Forward